 WHY DO HORSES GET BACK PAIN?

 ASIDE: I remember one of my vary first calls as a veterinarian, to see a lovely black horse (I think it was a Fresian).
 The owner, who, as I recall, was about 5′ 4″ tall, and weighed well over 200 pounds by my quick estimate, led the horse up.
 After introducing myself, I asked, “What’s the problem?”
 And the owner said, “Well, I think his back is sore.”
-It was a wonderful introduction to some of the challenges that veterinarians can face.
+As I recall, the horse’s back was sore.
+But the cause, well… that was, as we might say, “multi-factorial.”
+Honestly, it was an early introduction to some of the challenges that veterinarians can face.

 All that said, with back pain, as with most every other health problems, it’s not always the same.
 Acute back pain is that which shows up all of a sudden.
 Chronic back pain is that which has been going on for a while, and which is often related to some abnormality.
 Two very different animals, as we shall see.